 One area of growth are golf club and ball sales, said Callaway Chief Executive Chip Brewer, while the company’s apparel brands remained “resilient” in the wake of the economic downturn.

 “The golf business is experiencing unprecedented growth and is in a position of strength, and our brands are very strong,” said Brewer in a conference call with Wall Street analysts.
-For its third quarter, Callaway reported a sales increase of nearly 12%, to $476 million, with profits soaring 69% from last year.

-Acushnet Holdings (GOLF), which owns Titleist and FootJoy, is another golf stock that indicated a big turnaround, and CEO David Maher recently told analysts that “the game and business of golf have been incredibly resilient over the past few months.”
+Acushnet Holdings (GOLF), which owns Titleist and FootJoy, is another golf stock that indicated a big turnaround, and CEO David Maher told analysts in 2020 that “the game and business of golf have been incredibly resilient over the past few months.”
 The company said that demand for golf balls had been particularly strong, indicating a pickup in rounds played.

+Golf and investing have both been a big part of my life.
 When I was an investment advisor with a Wall Street firm, one of my marketing strategies was to make the rounds at country clubs to give luncheon talks to prospective clients.

 The topic was, “The Traits Shared by Great Golfers and Great Investors.”